 Ever struggled with users mocking locations in your Android apps?
-Mock location apps have gained popularity amongst app users on the back of Pokemon GO and an increasing number of location-aware apps.
+Mock location apps have gained popularity amongst app users on the back of Pokemon GO and an increasing number of location tracking apps.
 A large number of users have discovered the power of mock location apps in order to fake their locations and game the system.
-Ironically mock location apps were created by developers as a tool to test location features.
+Ironically mock location app were created by developers as a tool to test location features.
 What started off as a solution for app developers has now become a widespread problem for them.
 We ended up creating a monster!

 On Android 17 (JellyBean MR1) and below mock locations are detected using Settings.Secure.
 The app can detect that users have enabled ALLOW_MOCK_LOCATION but has no easy way to determine whether locations received are mock or real.

 Solution: The general pattern with mock locations is that bearing speed, accuracy, altitude and time interval (between consecutive data points) are hard-coded values.
 The HyperTrack API server supports location accuracy by detecting these patterns in order to discard such locations .

 On Android 18 (JellyBean MR2) and above mock locations are detected using Location.isFromMockProvider() for each location.
 The app can detect that the location came from a mock provider when the API returns true.

 Solution: The HyperTrack SDK filters out mock locations on the device in order to prevent them from reaching the HyperTrack API server.